STAND. COM. REP. NO. 3081

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred H.B.
-No. 2656, H.D.
+Your Committee on Commerce, Consumer Protection, and Affordable Housing, to which was referred H.B.
+No. 94, H.D.
 1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2656, H.D.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Affordable Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 94, H.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2656, H.D.
+No. 94, H.D.
 1, S.D.
-1, and be placed on the calendar for Third Reading.
+1, and be referred to the Committee on Judiciary and Labor.